Define configuration for generating a set of SNF-based cluster solutions

 # randomly alternate between standardized/normalized Euclidean

-# distance vs. regular Euclidean distance
+# distance and regular Euclidean distance

 my_sc <- snf_config(